 Women for Human Rights in Nepal

 In Nepal, in the past there was a great stigma against women who lost their husbands, with many believing a widow to be a sign of bad luck and the cause of death for her husband.
-Widowed women felt incredibly uncomfortable in public and were left without safe spaces to receive help, counseling, and other support.
+Widowed women felt extremely uncomfortable in public and were left without safe spaces to receive help, counseling, and other support.
 But Women for Human Rights has had a huge impact on this situation, although there is still progress to be made.

 Only 11% of Nepali widows are literate, and of those only 2% are highly educated.
 This creates a serious barrier to them finding jobs to support themselves and their children, including moving to independent life easily.
 A widow also typically remains tied to supporting the family of her deceased husband, as they also struggle from the lack of income and support after his death.

 WHR began as an informal gathering of these Nepali women, and the organization is now supported by both grassroots campaigns and national- and international-level partnerships such as UN Women.
 The organization seeks to educate women on the privileges they are entitled to, as well as advocate for women’s rights and empowerment across Nepal, South Asia, and the world.